 Now’s a great time of the year to go fishing.
-What else is there better to catch at this season than some bass?
+What else is there better to catch this season than some bass?
 Any fisherman will tell you that there’s a specific means to catch certain types of fish and for bass, most will suggest that you try to drop shotting.
-If you are new to fishing, you might not be familiar with what this is.
+If you are new to fishing, or newly learning how to fish for bass, you might not be familiar with what this is.
 Don’t fret though as we’ve got a complete rundown on it.

 Once underwater, the rig will try to emulate the natural movement of prey that swims in the wild.
 As it is a sinking type of rig, it can also be used to catch other fishes like the catfish.
 Though amazing, the drop shot is something that you master once you are a pro already.
 Here’s everything you need to know to drop shot a bass.